 |Year||Percentage A*-C||Percentage A*-C||Percentage A*-E|

 We are pleased to have two ex-students currently reading Theology.
-B. Maskell is currently in his second year at Birmingham University and C. Quinn has just started her first year at Newman University.
+B. Maskell is currently in his final year at Birmingham University and C. Quinn has just started her second year at Newman University.

 Our Philosophy: Religious Studies gives student the chance to ask puzzling about God, religion and world beliefs.
 Our subject helps pupils to understand what makes other people tick and enables them to develop respect for and sensitivity to others, in particular those whose faiths and beliefs are different from their own and so Religious Studies can help remove the ignorance that causes prejudice, hatred & violence.